ARTICLE I. NAME

 Section 6.
 Vice President for Public Information

-The Vice President for Public Information shall be responsible for all paper and electronic publications of the Association, as well as for chairing a committee to enhance public information and awareness of the professions and human communication disorders..
+The Vice President for Public Information shall be responsible for all paper, electronic, and social media publications of the Association, as well as for chairing a committee to enhance public information and awareness of the professions and human communication disorders.

 The Treasurer, who shall be bonded, shall have custody of all funds, collect dues, prepare the Association budget, submit an annual financial statement to the membership, and pay all indebtedness upon due authorization of the Executive Board.
 The Treasurer’s books shall be audited at the discretion of the Executive Board.